Engineering has been added to My Courses

 You will have access to a range of resources to support your learning, including:

-• Fully equipped engineering workshops
+• Fully equipped engineering workshop and design studio

-• CAD and 3D modelling software
+• Industry-standard CAD and 3D modelling software

 • Industry-standard tools and machinery